DaveY61/flask-mod-template/README.md

 5. Once enabled, the registration form will include a reCAPTCHA "I'm not a robot" checkbox.

 Note: Ensure you keep your reCAPTCHA Secret Key confidential and never expose it in client-side code or public repositories.

+## Email Setup

+The Email Setup interface allows administrators to configure and test email settings without immediately applying changes to the application's configuration.
+This process ensures that email settings are working correctly before updating the application's session or the `.env` file.

+1. In the Admin Setup, go to the "Email Setup" page.

+2. Here you can configure:
+   - From Email Address
+   - SMTP Server
+   - SMTP Port
+   - SMTP Username
+   - SMTP Password
+   - Test Email Address (for sending test emails)

+3. Testing Email Configuration:
+   - After entering the email configuration, click the "Test Email" button.
+   - This will attempt to send a test email using the entered configuration.
+   - If successful, you'll see a success message.
+If not, an error message will be displayed.
+   - This test does not update the session or `.env` file, allowing you to safely test different configurations.

+4. Updating Session:
+   - Once you've successfully tested the email configuration, click the "Update Session" button.
+   - This will update the current application session with the new email settings.
+   - The changes will be active for the duration of the current application run but will not persist after a restart unless saved to the `.env` file.

+5. Saving Settings (if .env file is available):
+   - If your application is set up with a `.env` file, you'll see a "Save Settings" button.
+   - After updating the session, click "Save Settings" to write the new email configuration to your `.env` file.
+   - This ensures that your email settings persist across application restarts.
+   - If no `.env` file is available, you'll see a warning icon next to the "Save Settings" button.
+Hovering over this icon will explain that the save operation is not supported without a `.env` file.

+6. Important Notes:
+   - Always test your email configuration before updating the session or saving to `.env`.
+   - If you're using a `.env` file, remember to restart your application after saving new settings for them to take effect.
+   - If you're not using a `.env` file, you'll need to manually update your server environment with any changes you want to persist across restarts.

+By following this process, you can ensure that your email configuration is working correctly before applying it to your application, reducing the risk of email-related issues in your production environment.

 ## License